MarielHamson/APlaceToGo/planning.md

 10/2

-9:00-10:20 -- trouble with firebase, created new project due to some errors with admin permissions, updating github, wiped my history from last friday.
+## 9:00-10:20 -- trouble with firebase, created new project due to some errors with admin permissions, updating github, wiped my history from last friday.

-10:30-11:00: Firebase is broken.
+## 10:30-11:00: Firebase is broken.
 Trying to add database is not allowed.
 Slightly freaking out but working on Material UI

-11:00 - 1:05: Played with Material Design and nav bar templates for too long.
+## 11:00 - 1:05: Played with Material Design and nav bar templates for too long.
 Most were too complex for this project.
 Returning to work on functionality next

-1:13: Found out my CORS extension was ruining my life.
+## 1:13: Found out my CORS extension was ruining my life.
 Wow.

-1:00 - 3:00 worked on checkbox values not showing and import.
+## 1:00 - 3:00 worked on checkbox values not showing and import.
 Neither work still.

-3:00 - 4:40: break
+## 3:00 - 4:40: break

-4:40 - 6:18: grid layout
+## 4:40 - 6:18: grid layout

 ---

 10/3

-11:00 - 12:00 worked on sign out button, read stack overflow
+## 11:00 - 12:00 worked on sign out button, read stack overflow

 10/4

-1:00-1:30 tried to fix sign out bug
+## 1:00-1:30 tried to fix sign out bug

-3:45- : 5:00 styling buttons and main page
+## 3:45- : 5:00 styling buttons and main page

-7:15 - 10:45 tried something new with bathroom ID to create a different route in order to get the brand logo to redirect correctly when on details page.
+## 7:15 - 10:45 tried something new with bathroom ID to create a different route in order to get the brand logo to redirect correctly when on details page.
 Didn't work so reverted.

 ---

 10/6

-8:00 - 10:00am researched testing with JEST to refamiliarize myself (went down a couple rabbit holes) Unsure if i still want to implement testing over other features.
+## 8:00 - 10:00am researched testing with JEST to refamiliarize myself (went down a couple rabbit holes) Unsure if i still want to implement testing over other features.

+10/7

+## 2:00pm - 4:00pm: Readme and planning timeline update